sdr-enthusiasts/gitbook-adsb-guide/useful-extras/managing-a-remote-station.md

 The next step is to deploy a ZeroTier container on your remote station, feel free to choose your own container, but in this example we will use this well maintained container with multi-architecture support by [`bltavares`](https://hub.docker.com/r/bltavares/zerotier).

-Open the `docker-compose.yml` file that was created when deploying `readsb`.
+Open the `docker-compose.yml` file that was created when deploying `ultrafeeder`.
 Append the following lines to the end of the file:

 ```yaml
   zerotier: